MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 ### 9.2.1.
 Cascading Transformations

 Cascading transformations are transformations upon transformations.
-While the full traversals discussed above walk over the tree once, cascading transformations apply multiple `waves' of transformations to the nodes in the tree.
+While the full traversals discussed above walk over the tree once, cascading transformations apply multiple _waves_ of transformations to the nodes in the tree.
 The prototypical example is the `innermost` strategy, which exhaustively applies a transformation, typically a set of rules, to a tree.

     simplify =
       innermost(R1 <+ ... <+ Rn)